 Ascended when the Family Guy universe started using her as the Designated Butt Monkey, and when even her mother didn't love her.
 And, due to the Status Quo, even when she called them out, or took a level in badass, it never stuck.
 Poor girl is now a Yandere who will stalk anyone who shows kindness to her, as she has been starved of it otherwise.

 Chance of Redemption: If the writers tone down the abuse of her and stop making it Dude, Not Funny!.

 However, she's present at the moment of the death of her dog Brian Griffin.
 Meg is sad that her pet is now in the heavens... which means she reaches to low at her best.
-Afterwards, she got a new dog, Vinnie.
-How long is going to endure is unknown.
+Afterwards, she got a new dog, Vinnie... sadly, it lasted two episodes.

 Originally it was decided that only 4 of the Knight of Round spots would be vacant, but with the already huge cast, these two hapless members were given minimal focus, to the point where they were left with standard issue Knightmare frames when it was finally their turn to go into combat.
 Their quick defeats in battle, however justified, became instant sources of unintentional hilarity.

 Was to ascend to the Pantheon, change its form to that of Mr. Rogers, and lead Light and his allies into overtaking the Main House, but a meddler changed the ritual.
 Its powers are now effectively locked, leaving it incapable of taking the shape of any god with more influence than a Lesser deity.
 Its, ahem, "stamina" was also lowered to less than a ninth of its previous capacity.

 Embarrassed beyond belief, it is now summoned by adventurers on which it can unleash its rather ineffectual fury.

 Is made the butt of a lot of jokes based on endurance.
 Even Milhouse can get away with it (and he's not even a God anymore).
 That's just depressing.